2018 JOHN F. LOPEZ SUMMER INTERNSHIP

 Interested candidates can approach their college/university or businesses to help underwrite the cost of the internship.
 The chief financial contributors toward this effort are the National Hispanic Institute, the sponsoring university/business, and the student.
 The National Hispanic Institute covers all intern training and management expenses while onsite at programs (meals and housing) and in living quarters in Maxwell (with the exception of utilities).
 The sponsoring institution covers the student’s $2,800 stipend, $1,000 administrative fee, and approximately $700 in travel costs to two NHI programs.
 The student must cover his/her round trip to and from Maxwell, phone/utilities, food, daily transportation to work, and personal expenses.
 All business contributions are tax deductible.

-Interested universities, businesses, and students should contact the Office of Collegiate Services at the National Hispanic Institute at (512) 357-6137 to work out financial arrangements.
+Interested universities, businesses, and students should contact the Office of Special Projects at the National Hispanic Institute at (512) 357-6137 to work out financial arrangements.

 Criteria for admission into a internship position include the following: